 Like with any skill worth having, learning to be a good travel writer takes practice.
 You need to develop your storytelling instincts and get a good feel for how the pieces of a good yarn come together to create a lasting image.
 But the very first step is to gather the details.
 Without those, your story will never come to life.

 What really grabs a Nat Geo editor's attention?
-Norie Quintos shares her advice for getting started and what she'll be looking for as one of our Travel Writing Scholarship judges
+Norie Quintos shares her advice and reveals what she'll be looking for as one of our Travel Writing Scholarship judges.